Quitting Smoking: Help for Cravings and Tough Situations

 Toll-free number: 1-877-879-6422 (1-877-TRY-NICA)

-Has quit-smoking information in many languages; also has a list of 12-step NicA meetings worldwide for face-to-face peer support and information on how to start a group in your area
+Has quit-smoking information in many languages; has a list of 12-step NicA meetings worldwide for face-to-face peer support and information on how to start a group in your area; also offers phone conference support meetings; all are free

-Offers free, cutting edge, services to people trying to quit tobacco, including 24/7 online support
+Offers free, cutting edge, web-only services to people trying to quit tobacco, including 24/7 online support and a directory of local support programs

 Office on Smoking and Health